Opening The Church To In-Person Worship

 - The Joys and Concerns book will not be available; please make sure you send in your prayer concerns by Saturday night as Pastor Eliza will not be asking for those concerns on Sunday morning.

-- Please do not sing or respond out loud.
-Singing and responding in your heart is more than acceptable.
-More information is provided in the appendix following this document on why singing and responsive readings are not permitted.
+- Please do not sing out loud.
+Singing in your heart is more than acceptable.
+More information is provided in the appendix following this document on why singing is not permitted.

 - At the end of worship, there will be no greeting line and Pastor Eliza will not be available for greeting.
 If you need to discuss anything with her, please contact her by phone, text or email.